rmrsk/EBGeometry/docs/_sources/BVH.rst.txt

 When computing the signed distance function to objects embedded in a BVH, one takes advantage of the hierarcical embedding of the primitives.
 Consider the case in :numref:`Fig:TreePruning`, where the goal of the BVH traversal is to minimize the number of branches and nodes that are visited.
-We consider the following steps:
+For the traversal algorithm we consider the following steps:

 * When descending from node :math:`P` we determine that we first investigate the left subtree (node :math:`A`) since its bounding volume is closer than the bounding volumes for the other subtree.
   The other subtree will is investigated after we have recursed to the bottom of the :math:`A` subtree.